Health-Union/dbt-xdb/README.md

 docker-compose exec testxdb docs
 ```

+**Note:** Docs will be built automatically during deployment, so you don't _need_ to do this during development - but it is helpful to see how your docs will render.

 Autodocs read from the macros into the `/docs` folder.
 This uses docstring syntax (and will be split into a stand-alone module soon).